Before You Begin: Key Prerequisites for Configuration

 1. In your cloud account, go to Identity & SecurityDomains.

-4. Select the Oracle Access Governance cloud service.
+4. Select the Oracle Access Governance service instance.

-7. Select the +Show available applications.
-Select the application created in Step 2.
+8. Select the application created in Step 2 and click Assign.

-Result: The application role and scope are displayed under the Resources section of the OAuth application created in Step 2.
+Result: The application role is displayed under the App roles section of the OAuth configuration tab for the application created in Step 2.

 Figure - Verify Application Role Assignment in the OAuth Application